ahmedmkamal313/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 # 0x05.
-Processes and signals
+Processes and signals :sparkles:
-This project is about learning how to manage processes and signals in Linux using Bash scripting.
+This project is about learning how to manage processes and signals in Linux using Bash scripting 🐚.

 - Use man or help to learn more about:
 `ps`